-There are some fantastic Amazon Rainforest tours, lodges, and cruises in Ecuador to explore the incredible wildlife, see beautiful scenery, and to learn from local rainforest communities.
+You can enjoy fantastic Amazon Rainforest tours, lodges, and cruises in Ecuador to explore the incredible wildlife, see beautiful scenery, and to learn from local rainforest communities.

 The wildlife you can find in Ecuador’s Amazon Rainforest is incredible.
-Enjoy spotting many different monkeys, colorful birds, such as parrots and toucans, caiman crocodilians, and many different reptiles, amphibians and colorful butterflies.
+Enjoy spotting many different monkeys, colorful birds, such as parrots and toucans, caiman crocodilians, and many different reptiles, amphibians, and colorful butterflies.

 Protected Areas of Ecuador’s Amazon Rainforest

-Others include the Cuyabeno Wildlife Reserve founded in connected forest with the Yasuni, the Sumaco Napo-Galeras National Park, the Cayambe Coca National Park, the Llanganates National Park, and a number of private reserves.
+Other protected areas include the Cuyabeno Wildlife Reserve founded in connected forest with the Yasuni, the Sumaco Napo-Galeras National Park, the Cayambe Coca National Park, the Llanganates National Park, and a number of private reserves.

 The Yasuni National Park